THR3ATB3AR/fit_flutter_fluent/README.md

 This section lists known issues that have been reported.
 While these issues have been observed, they may not affect all users or all devices.
 We are working to resolve them. *(This section will be updated as the rewrite progresses)*

+* **Genres Showing Hrefs:** Some repack genres may display as raw URLs (e.g., `https://...`) instead of readable text.
+A fix is planned to parse and display genres as plain text.
 * **Limited Testing:** The application (especially the new Fluent UI) will initially undergo limited testing.
 We are actively seeking broader testing to identify and address issues.

 ## 📦 Installation